tastejs/PropertyCross/website/README.md

+# PropertyCross

+Helping you select a cross-platform mobile framework.

 # Introduction

 Developers are increasingly finding themselves having to author applications for a diverse range of mobile devices (iOS, Android, Windows Phone, ...), each of which have their own 'native' development languages, tools and environment.
 Cross platform technologies provide the potential to share skills and code, making this an easier (and less costly) process.